revivalofchurch/Strawberry-Jam/README.md

 ## 🍓 What's Different from the Original Jam?

 Strawberry Jam is a fork of the original [Jam](https://github.com/Sxip/jam) project, with new features, plugins, and improvements not found in the original.
-See [Strawberry Jam vs. Jam: What's Different?](community-guide/strawberry-jam-vs-jam.md) for a friendly and technical comparison.

 ## 🚀 Quick Start